elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/index.md

 To set this up in the Promotions Builder:

-1. **Add a condition**: Set a condition to exclude specific products with certain attributes, such as *Platinum Metal Type*, from making the cart eligible for a discount.
-To do this, see [Creating a Cart Items Condition](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-a-cart-items-condition).
+1. **Add a condition and exclusions**: Select the eligible category for the promotion condition, such as the *Fashion Rings* category, to define which products can qualify for the discount, and specify any products or attributes to be excluded from the promotion.
+For example, exclude products with the *Platinum Metal Type* attribute to ensure they do not make the cart eligible for a discount.
-2. **Add an action**: Configure a BXGY promotion in the **Actions** section to offer 20% off products in the *Fashion Rings Jewellery* category.
+1. **Configure the action and exclusions**: Configure a BXGY promotion in the **Actions** section to offer 20% off products in the *Fashion Rings Jewellery* category.
+After configuring the action, add exclusions to ensure that products with the *Platinum Metal Type* attribute are also excluded from receiving the discount.
 See [Creating a BXGY Promotion](/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder#creating-a-bxgy-promotion).
-3. **Add exclusions**: In the exclusions settings, include products with the attribute *Platinum Metal Type* to ensure they are excluded from the promotion.

 ![Scenario 8](/assets/promotion-example-scenario-7-2.png)